AAAI-DISIM-UnivAQ/ROS-kobuki-rpi/README.md

 # ROS-kobuki-RPI

-Learn ROS (kinetic) through the Kobuki base and the RaspberryPI
+Learn ROS through the Kobuki mobile robotic base and RaspberryPI on board

 ## Requirements